eirikhanasand/iikg2001/exam/exam22.md

 4. Computer Emergency Response Team (CERT).

 ## Question 13
-Countermeasures and safeguards mechanisms can be categorized as below.
+Countermeasures and safeguards mechanisms can be categorized as below.<br/>
-Which category fits best with the requirements engineering and design stages of the software development life cycle?
+Which category fits best with the requirements engineering and design stages of the software development life cycle?<br/>
 Select one alternative:

 1. Detection.